-CODE ТҮРЕ DAY & DURATION VENUE REASONS SET FOR: LAT Late Detention 15 minutes same day at 1:10pm Centralis ed room Students who sign in late will automatically be issued with a Late Detention by Student Reception.
-If you are late more than once in a week you will receive a 1 hour detention on Friday Late to lessons See reasons Centralis ed room An accumulation of minutes late to lessons in one week (20 minutes) result in: Week 1 - Warning & communication home Week 2 - SLT Detention (90 minutes) Week 3 - Punctuality report to tutor (or HOD, if one lesson specifically) If you do If you do not attend and were present in school, the detention will be escalated to a MLD Detention by the School Office T1 Teacher 1 Detention 15 minutes same day after school Monday - Friday Teacher's classroo m Reasons include, but are not limited to: Lack of effort Low level disruption Behaviour concerns If you do not l, the detention will be escalated to a T2 sroom teacher T2 Teacher 2 Detention 30 minutes after school Tuesday - Friday Teacher's classroo m Non-attendance to T1 Detention Homework support 30 minutes after school Tuesday - Friday Teacher's classroo m Incompletion or no/ late submission of homework If you do not attend and were present in school, the detention will be escalated to a MLD Detention by the relevant Head of Department MLD Middle Leader Detention 60 minutes after school Tuesday - Friday Centralis ed room Reasons include, but are not limited to: Failure to attend T2 Detention Behaviour concern 2x yellow slips in a day Chewing gum Department On Call If you do not attend and were present in school, the detention will be escalated to a SLT Detention by the Office SLT Senior Leader Detention 90 minutes after school Friday Centralis ed room Reasons include, but are not limited to: Failure to attend MLD Detention Persistent defiance Lateness to school Whole School On Call If you do not attend and were present in school, the detention will be escalated to a Principal Detention by the Office SAT Head of School Detention 2 hours 9am-11am Saturday Centralis ed room Reasons include, but are not limited to: Failure to attend SLT Detention Serious behaviour concerns Truancy Smoking If you do not attend without a good reason, you will be withdrawn from lessons and placed in the Supervision Room for at least one day.
+CODE TYPE DAY & DURATION VENUE REASONS SET FOR: Late Detention 15 minutes same day at 1:10pm Centralis ed room Students who sign in late will automatically be issued with a Late Detention by Student Reception.
+If you are late more than once in a week you will receive a 1 hour detention on Friday LAT Late to lessons See reasons Centralis ed room An accumulation of minutes late to lessons in one week (20 minutes) result in: Week 1 - Warning & communication home Week 2 - SLT Detention (90 minutes) Week 3 - Punctuality report to tutor (or HOD, if one lesson specifically) lf you do nool, the detention will be escalated he School Office T1 Teacher 1 Detention 15 minutes same day after school Monday - Friday Teacher's classroo m Reasons include, but are not limited to: Lack of effort Low level disruption Behaviour concerns lf you do not l, the detention will be escalated to a T2 sroom teacher Teacher 2 Detention 30 minutes after school Tuesday - Friday Teacher's classroo m Non-attendance to T1 Detention T2 Homework support 30 minutes after school Tuesday - Friday Teacher's classroo m Incompletion or no/ late submission of homework If you do not attend and were present in school, the detention will be escalated to a MLD Detention by the relevant Head of Department MLD Middle Leader Detention 60 minutes after school Tuesday - Friday Centralis ed room Reasons include, but are not limited to: Failure to attend T2 Detention Behaviour concern 2x yellow slips in a day Chewing gum Department On Call If you do not attend and were present in school, the detention will be escalated to a SLT Detention by the Office SLT Senior Leader Detention 90 minutes after school Friday Centralis ed room Reasons include, but are not limited to: Failure to attend MLD Detention Persistent defiance Lateness to school Whole School On Call lf you do no ol, the detention will be escalated to a by the Office SAT Head of School Detention 2 hours 9am-11am Saturday Centralis ed room Reasons include, but are not limited to: Failure to attend SLT Detention Serious behaviour concerns Truancy Smoking If you do not attend without a good reason, you will be withdrawn from lessons and placed in the Supervision Room for at least one day.